Peter Mandelson: Ambassadorship to the United States

-In December 2024, Mandelson was nominated as HM Ambassador to the United States by Starmer, to replace Karen Pierce who had been rotated out of her post as the UK's ambassador to the US and appointed as the Prime Minister's Special Envoy to the Western Balkans.
+In December 2024, Mandelson was appointed HM Ambassador to the United States by Starmer, to replace Karen Pierce who was rotated out of her post as the British ambassador to the US and appointed as the Prime Minister's Special Envoy to the Western Balkans; the new Labour government had annulled the appointment of Tim Barrow upon taking power.
+Appointed shortly before Donald Trump's return to the White House in January 2025, Mandelson was tasked with managing the crucial UK–US "special relationship".
+He worked to build connections within the new administration, including meetings with Trump himself.
+Mandelson's role involved strengthening the historic alliance between the two nations, particularly regarding economic growth and security.

 As a veteran on trade issues, Mandelson's appointment was aimed at helping the UK secure trade opportunities with the US.
-He assumed office of the ambassadorship on 10 February 2025, following the presidential transition from Joe Biden to that of Donald Trump.

-Upon appointment, he said: "It is a great honour to serve the country in this way.
-We face challenges in Britain but also big opportunities and it will be a privilege to work with the government to land those opportunities, both for our economy and our nation's security, and to advance our historic alliance with the United States."

-Previously opposed to Trump and describing him as "little short of a white nationalist and racist", "reckless and a danger to the world" likening him to "a bully", Mandelson revised his opinion, publicly asserting his respect for Trump, according to the will of the people.
-Trump had appeared to enjoy a warm relationship with Mandelson, praising him during an Oval Office meeting in May 2025.
-In December 2024, a Trump campaign adviser publicly referred to Mandelson as an "absolute moron".
+He assumed the ambassadorship on 10 February 2025, following the presidential transition.
+Previously opposed to Trump and describing him as "little short of a white nationalist and racist", as "reckless and a danger to the world", and likening him to a bully, Mandelson revised his opinion, publicly asserting his respect for Trump, according to the will of the people.
+Trump appeared to enjoy a warm relationship with Mandelson, praising him during an Oval Office meeting in May 2025.
+In December 2024, a Trump campaign adviser had publicly referred to Mandelson as an "absolute moron".